Aaron Carter, singer and brother of Backstreet Boys’ Nick Carter, dies aged 34

 Aaron Carter, singer and brother of Backstreet Boys member Nick Carter, has died aged 34, his representative has confirmed.

-The US musician opened for the US boy band on a number of tours and concerts, and also had a successful solo career.
+The US musician first found fame as a child star in the 1990s and opened for the US boy band on a number of tours and concerts.

 A representative of Carter’s team confirmed the news to the PA news agency and said they are still determining the cause of death.